Gubdaman/exchange-rate-site/README.md

 Automapper profiles could be separated (controller-service, service-db model) Custom exceptions in backend
 Translations (i18n on UI)
-Unit tests
+Spinners/input disable on UI while waiting for response TextArea for comment
+Save and edit exchange rate modals could be merged (reusable modal) Unit tests
 Move interfaces and services to a different place in the Angular app Investigating whenever number formatting (delimiter, ',' or '.' could cause issues when deployed to different server